Bryan De La Cruz Preview, Player Props: Marlins vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 11th-ranked team ERA among all league pitching staffs (4.02).
+- The Phillies have a 4.01 team ERA that ranks 10th among all MLB pitching staffs.

-- The Phillies surrender the ninth-fewest home runs in baseball (156 total, 1.1 per game).
+- Phillies pitchers combine to give up 158 home runs (1.1 per game), the 10th-fewest in the league.

-- In his most recent appearance on Wednesday, Aug.
-30 against the Los Angeles Angels, the lefty went 4 2/3 innings, giving up three earned runs while surrendering seven hits.
+- In his last time out on Saturday, the right-hander tossed 4 2/3 innings against the Milwaukee Brewers, giving up seven earned runs while surrendering eight hits.

-- In 14 games this season, the 26-year-old has put up an ERA of 3.48, with 8.3 strikeouts per nine innings.
-Opponents are hitting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.